-Spain rushed to distance itself Thursday from Portugal's deepening economic woes, saying markets have recognised Madrid's tough reforms.
+Spain rushed to distance itself from Portugal’s deepening economic woes Thursday, saying markets have recognised Madrid’s stringent reforms.

 Portuguese Prime Minister Jose Socrates resigned Wednesday after the opposition rejected his plan for more spending cuts and tax hikes, heightening fears Portugal will need an international rescue.

-Spain, which has enacted stringent budget cuts and unpopular labour and pension reforms so as gain market confidence, is determined not to be the next eurozone domino to topple.
+Spain, which has enacted stringent budget cuts, and labour, pension and banking reforms so as regain market confidence, is determined not to be the next eurozone domino to topple.

 Asked about the risks of the crisis spreading from Portugal, Finance Minister Elena Salgado said: “The markets have shown that they recognise the efforts” made by Spain.

 The government would press ahead along the same line and “keep up the pace” of reforms, Salgado said.

 “We should continue to grow.
 I think we are doing what is necessary on this and we will continue to do the same.”

 Spanish bonds barely reacted to the Portuguese crisis.